602 - Emergency Closings

 When classes remain in session, faculty who are unable to reach campus should call the Office of Academic Affairs at 873-7225, as well as their department chairs.
 If possible and appropriate, other faculty may cover the class; otherwise it will be cancelled and a notice posted on the door of the building where the class would have been held.

-Because most CGCS students commute, classes in this division are more likely to be canceled.
-At the Springfield campus, the Dean of the College of Graduate and Continuing Studies is responsible for deciding whether to cancel classes.
-Directors at each of the branch campuses will decide for each location, and should call Bill Noblitt, Director of University Communications at (417) 429-7293, as well as Dr. Brian Holloway, Dean of the College of Graduate and Continuing Studies.
-The decision to cancel classes should be made no later than 3 p.m. in order to allow enough time to inform students, staff and faculty.
+Because most CCPS students commute, classes in this division are more likely to be canceled.
+At the Springfield campus, the Dean of the College of Continuing Professional Studies is responsible for deciding whether to cancel classes.
+Directors at each of the branch campuses will decide for each location, and will contact the Dean's office or Marketing and Communication.
+The decision to cancel classes will be made no later than 3 p.m. in order to allow enough time to inform students, staff and faculty.

 Communicating a closure or cancellation

-Updates will be posted on the Drury homepage, www.drury.edu and emailed to faculty, staff and students.
-Information Center staff or a recorded message will be available at (417) 873-SNOW.
+Updates will be posted on the Drury homepage, www.drury.edu , Facebook page, Twitter and text (you must sign up for this), and a recorded message will be available at (417) 873-SNOW.

 Drury participates in a centralized school closing program in Springfield.
 This program uses a verification system and advance registration, so there are a limited number of people who can call in a closing.
-Drury's representative is Bill Noblitt, Director of University Communications, at (417) 429-7293.
-Closings will be broadcast on all local TV stations and many radio stations, including KSMU 91.1 FM and KTTS 94.7 FM.
+Closings will be broadcast on all local TV stations and many radio stations.

-When a department or function is officially closed due to a weather emergency, staff members required to work in the affected department or function during the hours of partial operations must receive off actual hours worked at a later date convenient to the staff member and his/her supervisor.
+When a department or function is officially closed due to a weather emergency, staff members required to work in the affected department or function during the hours of partial operations must receive equivalent paid time off at a later date for the actual hours worked.
+This must be requested in advance.

-Unless a department or function is officially closed, full-time and part-time staff unable to report for work due to weather will have the absence charged to accrued vacation or unpaid leave of absence.
+Unless a department or function is officially closed, full-time and part-time staff unable to report for work due to weather will have the absence charged to accrued vacation, paid personal time, or unpaid leave of absence.

-Staff members on leave of absence without pay will receive no compensation, and staff members on vacation or other paid leave will not be granted additional time-off.
+Staff members on leave of absence without pay will receive no compensation, and staff members on vacation or other paid leave will not be required to use their vacation or other paid time off if a weather closing has been issued.

 Staff members may leave early only at the discretion of their immediate supervisor or his/her designate.
 All time lost from work may be charged to accrued vacation or made up during the standard workweek.